tezedge/tezedge/README.md

 _**Docker for Windows**_

-The images use hostname `localhost` to access running services.
+The images use the hostname `localhost` to access running services.
-When using docker for windows, check, please:
+When using docker for windows, please check:
 ```
 docker-machine ip
 ```